joanllobera/marathon-basics/marathon.basics/README.md

 # README

-This repository contains the backbone of the Marathon project.
+This folder contains the backbone of the Marathon project.

 It is organized in 3 subfolders: